What Is a Configuration Item (CI)? Definition, Examples & CMDB Guide

 Reducing downtime during outages: incident management

-HealthSure Hospitals relies on Electronic Health Record (EHR) systems to provide patient information.
-One morning, the EHR system slowed to a crawl across multiple departments.
+HealthSure Hospitals relies on Electronic Health Record (EHR) systems to provide patient information across departments.
+One morning, the EHR system slowed to a crawl.

 By maintaining accurate CI relationships, HealthSure resolved the outage in under 45 minutes.